By Rachel Bui

 Edited by: Denis Leonov

 In this part of the Asia series, we reflect on the history of imperial China and the key cultural influences and institutions that inspire and give rise to modern China.
-We hope that readers will gain a better understanding of China and its complexity, the legacy of persistent institutions, cultural values and ethos, accumulated over thousands of years to form the Chinese civilisation.
+We hope that readers will gain a better understanding of China and its complexity, the legacy of persistent institutions, cultural values and ethos, accumulated over thousands of years to form the Chinese civilization.
 While we try to provide as much insight on each era, we will focus more attention on the later dynasties as they are more relevant to the understanding of the Chinese identity, as well as the core institutions that are now part of China society.

 The creation of Imperial China.

 The middle kingdom of China is a vast and complex nation with over 5000 years of history; it is also the oldest surviving civilization in history.
 Chinese civilization dated back to the Xia dynasty (c.
 2070-1600 BC).
 The official name of China originated from this tribal group of Han people called the Huaxia who lived along the Yellow River.
 Zhonghua — Zhong comes from Zhongguo (‘middle kingdom’) and Hua (which means ‘beauty’ in Chinese) from Huaxia.

 Until the founding of Modern China, at least fifteen dominant dynasties ruled this ancient land over its long and turbulent history.
 China was also home to Confucius, a philosopher who lived during the Zhou dynasty.
 His ideas on morality influenced the values and thinking in East Asia today.